clay-curry/clay-curry/README.md

 ##

-I like modular programming, human computer interaction, and distributed programming
+I like modular programming, distributed programming, and human computer interaction

 <!--
 Until i find a better resource, heres a pretty